Sugar Ray Leonard vs. Thomas Hearns: The fight

+Aftermath

 After the fight, there was controversy due to the scoring of rounds six and seven.
 Even though Leonard dominated, hurting Hearns and battering him, all three judges gave both rounds to Leonard by a 10-9 margin.
-Many felt that the ten-point must scoring system was not properly used and those rounds should have been scored 10-8.
+Many felt that the ten-point must scoring system was not properly used and those rounds should have been scored 10–8.
 While the 10-point must system is now regarded as the international standard for scoring combat sports, at the time the Nevada Athletic Commission had only recently adopted it for all fights it sanctioned.
-As such, judges used to scoring with older methods--such as the 5-point must system or round scoring--had little guidance as to whether or not a round could be scored 10-8 if it did not contain a knockdown.
-Although to be fair, there were rounds for Hearns that could have been scored 10-8 as well that were not.
+As such, judges used to scoring with older methods—such as the 5-point must system or round scoring—had little guidance as to whether or not a round could be scored 10-8 if it did not contain a knockdown.
 There was some talk also of the fight being ended sooner and for less reason than was usual for the era.